Latedog/LostArts/Changelog/Dungeon__July_2020.md

 - Added Scavenger Passive
 - Added WildMushroom item
-- Added the randReal function for slightly more randomness
+- Added the randReal function to allow for more precise drop rates